calaldees/teachingWorkshops/teacherTraining/_writing.md

 1. Look at the other work they have done.
 It will probably be in a similar area.
 2. Follow their references.
 What previous research are they inspired by and building on.
 3. Some online services show links/references to papers that reference the one you are reading.
 This is great to help you find more recent sources that build on a seminal paper/topic.

+* Discover the wording
+    * E.g. research dose not use the term "student teacher" or "trainee teacher", they use the term "pre-service teacher".
+You may be using the wrong wording to find your topic.

 ### Reflection